eiffel-community/eiffel-easy2use/wiki/markdown/Bundle_Eiffel.md

   - Local K8S cluster (windows 10 Hyper-v) do:
   ```
-  ./easy2use configure-local-k8s-hyper-v Eiffel2 -t Kubernetes
+  ./easy2use configure-local-k8s-hyper-v Eiffel -t Kubernetes
   ```
   - Local K8S cluster (minikube) do:
   ```
-  ./easy2use configure-local-k8s-minikube Eiffel2 -t Kubernetes
+  ./easy2use configure-local-k8s-minikube Eiffel -t Kubernetes
   ```

-## Start Eiffel2 Bundle
+## Start Eiffel Bundle
 ```
-./easy2use start Eiffel2 -t <target-type> -n <namespace> -d <basedomainname>
+./easy2use start Eiffel -t <target-type> -n <namespace> -d <basedomainname>
 ```

 ## List Service URLs, UserName & PSW
 Easy2Use list command will both list URLs (ingresses) to the deployed K8S services and user/psw for the services.
 ```
-./easy2use list Eiffel2 -t <target-type> -n <namespace>
+./easy2use list Eiffel -t <target-type> -n <namespace>
 ```

 ## List HOSTS files entries for local K8S

-If you running the Eiffel2 bundle on a local K8S cluster, you need to update your ..etc/hosts file with ingresses.
+If you running the Eiffel bundle on a local K8S cluster, you need to update your ..etc/hosts file with ingresses.
 To print the ingresses to use do:

 ### Local K8S cluster (windows 10 Hyper-v) do:
 ```
-./easy2use  generate-local-hosts-file-hyper-v Eiffel2 -t Kubernetes
+./easy2use  generate-local-hosts-file-hyper-v Eiffel -t Kubernetes
 ```

 ### Local K8S cluster (minikube) do:
 ```
-./easy2use  generate-local-hosts-file-minikube Eiffel2 -t Kubernetes
+./easy2use  generate-local-hosts-file-minikube Eiffel -t Kubernetes
 ```

 Update your hosts file with the output from the printout!